CTurt/Cinoop/README.md

 ![Emulatorception](ds.png)

-The GameCube port can not load ROMs yet.
+The GameCube port does not currently work.

 **Optimisations to do:** Currently the DS renders the Game Boy screen in framebuffer mode, this is slow.
 The DS supports hardware tile rendering, which will be much faster.